jordan-duan/dungeonexplorer/README.md

 ## Acknowledgments

-Special thanks to [contributors' names] for their valuable contributions.
+Special thanks to Jordan Duan for their valuable contributions.

 ## License

-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.
+No license.